Magical Meow Meow Taruto: Animals

 The protagonist of the story, Taruto is believed to be the legendary Kinka princess.
-She often is found goofing around and talking with her master, Iori, who she admires deeply, to the point she has a crush on him despite Iori's being human and calls him her fiancé.
-She loves adventure, and she is often bullied by Charlotte.
-She says "meow" ("nya-no") after almost every phrase she says, though she is the only cat who does this.
-Taruto usually has frustration when Iori doesn't understand her when she tries to communicate.
-In the final episode it is revealed that the Kinka kingdom had two princesses.
-Taruto is the older sister of the twins.
+She often is found playing around and talking with her master, Iori, who she admires very much, to the point she has a crush on him despite Iori's being human and calls him her fiancé.
+Taruto says "meow" ("nya-no") after almost every phrase she says, but is the only cat who does this.